This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Easy Chocolate Cake:

-• Preheat the oven to 350°F. Spray three 8-inch cake pans with non-stick spray and line with parchment paper.
-(See the notes if you want to bake a different sized cake).
+• Preheat the oven to 350°F. Spray three 9-inch cake pans with non-stick spray and line with parchment paper.

 • In a large mixing bowl, add the cocoa powder and boiling water or coffee.
 Whisk the chocolate mixture until smooth.

-• Add the sugar, vegetable oil, and sour cream and whisk until well blended.
+• Add the granulated sugar, brown sugar, vegetable oil, and sour cream and whisk until well blended.

-• Add the eggs and vanilla extract and whisk until the eggs are completely incorporated.
+• Add the eggs and vanilla extract and whisk until completely incorporated.

 • Sift the flour baking powder, baking soda, and salt over the batter.
 Whisk until there are no flour streaks.

-• Divide the batter among the baking pans and bake for 28 to 35 minutes.
-(See the notes if you use different sized pans).
+• Divide the batter among the baking pans and bake for 28 to 35 minutes or until a toothpick comes out clean when inserted in the center of the cake.

 • Let the cakes cool for 5 to 10 minutes in the pans then run a knife around the edge of the pans to loosen the cake.
 Invert the cakes onto a cooling rack and let them cool completely before frosting them.